Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: Introduction

 The extension of the classical two channel critically sampled filter bank to the graph setting is first proposed in \cite{narang_icip}.
 Fig.\ \ref{Fig:two_channel} shows the analysis and synthesis banks, where ${\bf H}_i$ and ${\bf G}_i$ are graph spectral filters \cite{shuman2013emerging}, and the lowpass and highpass bands are downsampled on complementary sets of vertices.
 For a general weighted, undirected graph, it is not straightforward how to design the downsampling sets and the four graph spectral filters to ensure perfect reconstruction.
 One approach is to separate the graph into a union of subgraphs, each of which has some regular structure.
 For example, \cite{narang2012perfect,narang_bior_filters} show that the normalized graph Laplacian eigenvectors of \emph{bipartite} graphs have a spectral folding property that make it possible to design analysis and synthesis filters to guarantee perfect reconstruction.
 They take advantage of this property by decomposing the graph into bipartite graphs and constructing a multichannel, separable filter bank, while \cite{sakiyama} adds vertices and edges to the original graph to form an approximating bipartite graph.
 References \cite{teke2016,teke2017ii} generalize this spectral folding property to $M$-block cyclic graphs, and leverage it to construct $M$-channel graph filter banks.
 Another class of regular structured graphs is \emph{shift invariant} graphs \cite[Chapter 5.1]{grady}.
 These graphs have a circulant graph Laplacian and their eigenvectors are the columns of the discrete Fourier transform matrix.
 Any graph can be written as the sum of circulant graphs, and \cite{ekambaram_icip,ekambaram2013globalsip,kotzagiannidis2016icassp} take advantage of this fact in designing critically sampled graph filter banks with perfect reconstruction.
 Another approach is to use architectures other than the critically sampled filter bank, such as lifting transforms \cite{jansen,narang_lifting_graphs} or pyramid transforms \cite{shuman_TSP_multiscale}.

-Our approach in this paper, an extended version of \cite{jin_conf}, is to replace the synthesis filters with interpolation operators on each subband of the graph spectrum.
-While this idea was initially suggested independently in \cite{chen2015discrete}, we investigate it in more detail here.
-Our construction leverages the recent flurry of work in sampling and reconstruction of graph signals \cite{chen2015discrete}- \cite{di2017sampling}.
-The key property we use is that any signal whose graph Fourier transform has exactly $k$ non-zero coefficients can be perfectly recovered from samples of that signal on $k$ appropriately selected vertices (see, e.g., \cite[Theorem 1]{chen2015discrete} \cite[Proposition 1]{anis2016efficient}).
-In Section \ref{Se:fb_design}, we present the filter bank architecture and a method to choose the downsampling sets for small graphs (say 5,000 or fewer vertices).
+Our approach in this paper is to replace the synthesis filters with interpolation operators on each subband of the graph spectrum.
+While this idea is suggested independently in \cite{chen2015discrete} for small graphs (say 5,000 or fewer vertices), we investigate it in more detail here, and extend it to large, sparse graphs.